Different Types of Singing Styles & Genres [Expert Guide]

 Pop

-Pop genre, of course, is pleasant to listen to, fun, and romantic; yet, it is not overly sentimental.
+Pop genre, of course, is pleasant to listen to – fun, and romantic; yet, it is not overly sentimental.
 At its very core are dance and rhythm.
-Pop lords it over American music in the past decades as a parade of great pop artists had already come and gone.
-Pop music, of course, is the music industry’s face.
+Pop has lorded over American music in the past decades as a parade of great pop artists had already come and gone.
+Pop music, of course, is the face of the industry.

-Every year, hundreds of new pop artists showcase their ware to adoring fans.
+Every year, hundreds of new pop artists showcase their talents to adoring fans.
 The 80s, of course, was dominated by rock and disco music.
-Yet, people’s preference took a turn in the latter years of the 90s when sing pop songs became generally preferred.
+Yet, people’s preference took a turn in the latter years of the 90s when singing pop songs became generally preferred.

 Opera and Classical

-The most restrictive and formal genre of music is classical and opera.
-Yet, classical singing voices and opera singing actually provides the greatest level of freedom for its opera singers and classical singers.
+The most restrictive and formal genre of music is classical and opera singing.
+Yet, classical and opera singing actually provides the greatest level of freedom for its singers.
 This genre allows for uncontrolled vibrato and complete emotional release.
 However, it is also considered as the least conversational among the different music genres.

 The classical genre of music includes religious oratorios, secular arias, and motets.
 On the other hand, opera singing also includes similar music, but this genre is more for onstage production, often sung by speaking and dancing stage actors.